Cal Water Alerts

 How do I apply for a conservation rebate?

-Go to the Rebates page and select your district to see what rebates are available to you.
+Go to the Conservation Programs and Rebates Portal and click “Sign Up Now” to see what programs and rebates are available to you in your area.

 Do I have to have an online account to get rebates?